Your licence rating

 You’ll be upgraded to an A-rating if you complete all the steps and there’s nothing else you need to improve.

-You’ll lose your licence if you don’t complete all the steps.
+You’ll lose your licence if you do not complete all the steps.

 If you need to make other improvements, you’ll be given another B-rating and will have to follow a new action plan.
 You’ll have to pay the fee again.